How Does This Work?

 Add your favourite routines to shopping cart and check-out.

-You will receive a download link via an email straight after purchase.
-If you don’t receive an email, please check your SPAM folder first.
-Click on the download link to download your MP3 audio yoga class(es) and the accompanying PDF Visual Guide(s).
+You will receive a download link in your receipt email straight after purchase.
+If you don’t receive this email, please check your SPAM folder.
+Click on the link to download your yoga class(es) and the accompanying PDF Visual Guide(s).

 Print the PDF Visual Guide or display it on your computer or iPad.